 Varkala beach, also known as Papanasam beach, is located in Thiruvananthapuram district, at about 50 km north of the capital city.
 The word ‘papanasam’ means ‘wash away your sins’.
 It is famous for its natural spring which has medicinal properties.
 A dip in the holy waters will revitalize you.
 The unique geological feature of this place is the formation of cliffs adjacent to the Arabian Sea, which are declared as a geological monument by the Geological Survey of India.

 With its amazing scenic beauty, this pristine beach is regarded as one of the best places to visit in Kerala.
-It is clean, less crowded and has a tranquil atmosphere that gives you a great relaxation.
-You can enjoy swimming, sun bathing and engage in various kinds of water sports.
-You cannot miss the amazing sight of sunset which is quite memorable experience.
+It is clean, less crowded and has a tranquil atmosphere that gives you great relaxation.
+You can enjoy swimming, sunbathing and engage in various kinds of water sports.
+You cannot miss the amazing sight of sunset which is a memorable experience.
 You can have a complete Ayurveda massage and rejuvenate your body and soul.
 Kerala food, especially sea-food will satisfy your hunger pangs.

 Nearest railway station is Varkala at about 3 km away and the airport is Trivandrum International Airport at 57 km away.